API Clients - Best Practice Guide

 seconds which for many scenarios is far too high.
 You should set your HTTP and TCP timeouts to appropriate values for the given API characteristics.

-Doing so will ensure the API fails quickly if there is ever a network outage or other kind of connectivity issue.
+Doing so will ensure the API fails quickly in the event of a network outage or other kind of connectivity issue.

 If an API request does fail should you retry the request?
 This will largely depend on how critical the response is to you, if it's